maheshbabu-mbs/blank-app/README.md

-# 🎈 Blank app template
+# 🎈 AI-Powered Text-to-Image Generation System,

 A simple Streamlit app template for you to modify!